RobinDenz1/adjustedCurves/README.md

 `adjustedCurves` is an R-Package which can be used to calculate and plot confounder-adjusted survival curves + confidence intervals as well as cause-specific confounder-adjusted cumulative incidence functions + confidence intervals using a variety of methods.
 It provides an convenient wrapper around existing R-Packages on the topic and adds additional methods and functionality on top of it.
-Those additional features include the calculation of adjusted restricted mean survival time and testing the equality of two confounder-adjusted survival curves.
+Those additional features include the calculation of adjusted restricted mean survival times and testing whether two confounder-adjusted survival curves are different in a given interval.

 Detailed descriptions of each method can be found in the literature cited in the documentation.